nashbio/policies/source/sections/05-roles_policy.md

 3. The training session focuses on, but is not limited to, the following subjects defined in NashBio's security policies and procedures:
    1. HIPAA Privacy, Security, and Breach notification rules;
    2. CITI Training;
-   3. NIST Security Rules;
-   4. Risk Management procedures and documentation;
+   3. Risk Management procedures and documentation;
-   5. Auditing - NashBio may monitor access and activities of all users;
+   4. Auditing - NashBio may monitor access and activities of all users;
-   6. Workstations may only be used to perform assigned job responsibilities, it is the responsibility of employees to protect the security of private information;
+   5. Workstations may only be used to perform assigned job responsibilities, it is the responsibility of employees to protect the security of private information;
-   7. Users may not download software onto NashBio's workstations and/or systems without prior approval from the Security Officer;
-   8. Users are required to report malicious software to the Security Officer immediately;
+   6. Users are required to report malicious software to the Security Officer immediately;
-   9. Users are required to report unauthorized attempts, uses of, and theft of NashBio's systems and/or workstations;
+   7. Users are required to report unauthorized attempts, uses of, and theft of NashBio's systems and/or workstations;
-   10. Users are required to report unauthorized access to facilities
+   8. Users are required to report unauthorized access to facilities
-   11. Users are required to report noted log-in discrepancies (i.e. application states user's last log-in was on a date user was on vacation);
+   9. Users are required to report noted log-in discrepancies (i.e. application states user's last log-in was on a date user was on vacation);
-   12. Users may not alter ePHI maintained in a database, unless authorized to do so by a NashBio Security Officer;
+   10. Users may not alter ePHI maintained in a database, unless authorized to do so by a NashBio Security Officer;
-   13. Users are required to understand their role in NashBio's contingency plan;
-   14. Users may not share their user names nor passwords with anyone;
+   11. Users may not share their user names nor passwords with anyone;
-   15. Requirements for users to create and change passwords, found in Unique user identificaiton policies (§7.6);
+   12. Requirements for users to create and change passwords, found in Unique user identificaiton policies (§7.6);
-   16. Users must set all applications that contain or transmit ePHI to automatically log off after 15 minutes of inactivity;
-   17. Supervisors are required to report terminations of workforce members and other outside users;
+   13. Supervisors are required to report terminations of workforce members and other outside users;
-   18. Supervisors are required to report a change in a user's title, role, department, and/or location;
+   14. Supervisors are required to report a change in a user's title, role, department, and/or location;
-   19. Supervisors must determine the minimum necessary access an employee or partner requires to complete their job role.
+   15. Supervisors must determine the minimum necessary access an employee or partner requires to complete their job role.
-   20. Procedures to move and record movement of hardware and electronic media containing ePHI;
-   21. Procedures to dispose of discs, CDs, hard drives, and other media containing ePHI;
+   16. Procedures to report PHI present in scrubbed data.
-   22. Procedures to re-use electronic media containing ePHI;
+   17. Procedures to re-use electronic media containing ePHI;
-   23. SSH key and sensitive document encryption procedures.
+   18. SSH key and sensitive document encryption procedures.

 ## 5.3 Security Officer